sgtcoolguy/axway-open-docs/content/en/docs/appc/Titanium_SDK/Titanium_SDK_Guide/Appendices/tiapp.xml_and_timodule.xml_Reference.md

 #### Set a target or minimum SDK level

-Due to the addition of material theme support, the android:targetSDKVersion attribute must be set to at least 21 or higher, and the android:minSdkVersion attribute must be set to at least 14 or higher.

-Due to the addition of the appcompat library, the android:targetSDKVersion attribute must be set to at least 14 or higher, and the android:minSdkVersion attribute must be set to at least 10 or higher.

-If not, the build will fail with a "Failed to package application" error.

-To indicate that your application supports a certain SDK level, add the <uses-sdk> element with the android:minSdkVersion and/or android:targetSdkVersion attributes.
+To indicate that your application supports a certain API Level, add the <uses-sdk> element with the android:minSdkVersion and/or android:targetSdkVersion attributes.
 It may be necessary to set these attributes to enable certain Android features, such as the action bar or theme.
+Note that the API Level you enter below must be within the min and max supported levels the Titanium SDK supports as shown in the [Titanium Compatibility Matrix](/docs/appc/Titanium_SDK/Titanium_SDK_Getting_Started/Installation_and_Configuration/Titanium_Compatibility_Matrix/).

 `<``android`  `xmlns:android``=``"http://schemas.android.com/apk/res/android"``>`

 `<``manifest``>`

+`<!-- Target Android 10.0 and set min OS version supported to Android 5.0. -->`

-`<``uses``-sdk` `android:minSdkVersion``=``"14"`  `android:targetSdkVersion``=``"21"``/>`
+`<``uses``-sdk` `android:minSdkVersion``=``"21"`  `android:targetSdkVersion``=``"29"``/>`

 `</``manifest``>`

 `</``android``>`

-In the previous example, the following settings indicate that the application can run on Android 4.x, but was targeted and tested for Android 5.x.

 #### Configuring screen densities